Graduate School

 Students Who Fail to Find a Major Advisor

-There are times when students are making satisfactory academic progress, but are unable to complete graduate studies with their initial major professor.
+There are times when students are making satisfactory academic progress but are unable to complete graduate studies with their initial major professor.
 Oregon State University has an ethical responsibility to assist such students in identifying a new major professor.
-The Graduate Council and Faculty Senate policy for establishing major advisors and committees for students in this situation provides guidance and can be obtained by contacting the Graduate School.
+The Graduate Council and Faculty Senate policy for establishing major advisors for students in this situation provides guidance and can be obtained by contacting the Graduate School.

 Dismissal from Graduate School

-Any doctoral student who fails the preliminary oral examination with a committee recommendation that the student's work toward this degree be terminated may be dismissed from the Graduate School.
+Any doctoral student who fails the preliminary oral examination, with a committee recommendation that the student's work toward this degree be terminated, may be dismissed from the Graduate School.

 Any student who fails a final oral examination may be dismissed from the Graduate School.